 Overview

-Oxford City Council will improve walking and cycling routes in the city with the development of the Oxpens River Bridge.
+Oxford City Council will contribute to the improvement of walking and cycling routes in the city with the development of the Oxpens River Bridge.

-It will serve as a vital link for local people, especially those based in new employment areas, offering quick and safe walking and cycling routes, helping to reduce congestion in and around Oxford city centre.
+It will serve as a vital link for local people, offering quick and safe walking and cycling routes, helping to reduce congestion in and around Oxford city centre.

-Oxpens River Bridge is a requirement of the Oxford Local Plan to support wider regeneration of the West End of the city.
+A bridge is a requirement of the Oxford Local Plan to support the wider regeneration of the West End of the city.

-Funding for the project comes from the Oxfordshire Growth Deal, and a requirement is that all bridge construction work must be completed by 31 March 2025.
+Funding for the project comes from the Oxfordshire Growth Deal.

 Location